GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/1_Introduction_to_pangenome_graphs.md

 -  Variant calling for NGS data using the VG toolkit

 <p align="justify">
-It provides an efficient and integrated approach to pangenome analysis.
+It provides an efficient and integrated approach for pangenome analysis.
 </p>